 In-Depth Guide to Ancestry: What’s Next?

-In the next tutorial, we’ll take an in-depth look at entering dates into your Ancestry in formats that are most likely to help your research.
+In the next tutorial, we’ll take an in-depth look at entering dates in your Ancestry Tree in formats that are most likely to help your research.